 Click the image to enlarge it.

 Stay tuned because we will be following this camera and all it’s upgrade very closely.
-If you happen to own this new camera it’s not too late to tell us your first impressions.
+If your camera crew already owns this, it’s not too late to tell us your first impressions.
 Feel free to comment below or join the conversation on Facebook or Twitter.